 ILINet State Activity Indicator Map: Data collected in ILINet are used to produce a measure of ILI activity\ by state.
 Activity levels are based on the percent of outpatient visits in a state due to ILI and are compared to the average percent of ILI visits that occur during spring and fall weeks with little or no influenza virus circulation.
 Activity levels range from minimal, which would correspond to ILI activity from outpatient clinics being below the average, to high, which would correspond to ILI activity from outpatient clinics being much higher than the average.
-Because the clinical definition of ILI is very general, not all ILI is caused by influenza; however, when combined with laboratory data, the information on ILI activity provides a clear picture of influenza activity in the United States.
+Because the clinical definition of ILI is very general, not all ILI can be attributed to influenza; however, when combined with laboratory data, the information on ILI activity can provide a better picture of influenza activity in the United States.

-During week 15, the following ILI activity levels were experienced:
+During week 16, the following ILI activity levels were experienced:

-- Minimal ILI activity was experienced by New York City and all 50 states. - The District of Columbia had insufficient data to calculate an activity level.
+- Minimal ILI activity was experienced by all 50 states and New York City. - The District of Columbia had insufficient data to calculate an activity level.

-Influenza-Like Illness (ILI) Activity Level Indicator Determined by Data Reported to ILInet 2010-11 Influenza Season Week 15 ending Apr 16, 2011
+Influenza-Like Illness (ILI) Activity Level Indicator Determined by Data Reported to ILInet 2010-11 Influenza Season Week 16 ending Apr 23, 2011